dotnet/docs-aspire/docs/database/sql-server-component-deployment.md

 :::code language="csharp" source="snippets/tutorial/aspiresqldeployazure/AspireSql.AppHost/Program.cs":::

 The preceding code adds a SQL Server Container resource to your app and configures a connection to a database called `sqldata`.
-The `PublishAsAzureSqlDatabase` method ensures that an Azure SQL Database resources will be created when you deploy the app using supported tools such as the Azure Developer CLI.
+The `PublishAsAzureSqlDatabase` method ensures that tools such as the Azure Developer CLI or Visual Studio create an Azure SQL Database resource during the deployment process.

 ## [SQL Server Container](#tab/sql-container)

 :::code language="csharp" source="snippets/tutorial/aspiresqldeploycontainer/AspireSql.AppHost/Program.cs":::

 The preceding code adds a SQL Server Container resource to your app and configures a connection to a database called `sqldata`.
-This configuration also ensures a containerized SQL Server instance will be deployed to Azure Container Apps when you deploy the app using supported tools such as the Azure Developer CLI.
+This configuration also ensures that tools such as the Azure Developer CLI or Visual Studio create a containerized SQL Server instance during the deployment process.

 ---